zmoon/pdfsbs/README.md

 * Working LaTeX installation with the geometry and pdfpages packages

 ## Installation
-For example, download or `git clone` this repo somewhere and add the tool `pdf.sbs` to your path.
+For example, download or `git clone` this repo somewhere and add the tool `pdfsbs.sh` to your path.

 ## Usage